henfee/SMC_HandsOn/lab04.md

 ## Returning an assignment
 After grading an assignment click on the **Return** button and a copy of your modified file will be added to the student's project.

+---

-## Exercise
+## Exercise 4: collect and grade assignments
 Remember the assignments you assigned to your peers?
 Hopefully they will now include some modifications.
 Collect them and grade them.
 Once completed, return them to whoever it was assigned.

 ## Extra-exercise
 Export the grades from your course work in either a .csv file or as a Python file.

 (Hint: this is not done in your .course file but directly on the project Settings.)